rhodyprog4ds/BrownFall21/faq/github.md

 Your portfolio has the code to do this already, what you should do is make sure that `pre-commit` is installed and then run `pre-commit install`
-(see your portfolio's READMER.md file for more detial)
+(see your portfolio's README.md file for more detail)

 If this doesn't work, you can follow the alterntive in the porfolio readme.